-The short video I have made is just some test shots to try and show you whatdoes and looks like.
+The short video I have made is just some test shots to try and show you what S-log does and looks like.
 It’s not a scientific test, it’s just me using the camera.
 It hasn’t been recorded on an external recorder – its all been recorded straight onto the internal SxS cards.
 All comparison shots were done using the exact same lenses and settings unless otherwise noted.
 I’ve shot comparisons between S-log/non S-log, graded S-log/ungraded S-log and graded non S-log/graded S-log.
-There are also comparisons between a Canon using the Technicolor Cinestyle profile and the F3 with and without S-log.
+There are also comparisons between a Canon 7D using the Technicolor Cinestyle profile and the F3 with and without S-log.

-In a nutshell, S-log is supposed to offer you exceptional tonal reproduction in both the high-lights and low-lights.
-In other words it can help expose the brightest part of your scene while still keeping the detail in the shadows.
+In a nutshell, S-log is supposed to offer you exceptional tonal reproduction in both the highlights and low-lights.
+In other words, it can help expose the brightest part of your scene while still keeping the detail in the shadows.
 We have all shot something when, to expose for the brightest part of a scene, we have had to stop the camera down.
 This usually means losing all the detail in the shadows.
 S-log helps you to keep some of that information you would normally lose.

 The human eye can see around a 14 stop range of light but it works in the reverse way of a camera sensor.
 We see only small changes in dark conditions but very big changes in bright ones.
-With a cameras sensor it sees big changes in dark conditions but only small changes in bright ones.
+With a camera’s sensor it sees big changes in dark conditions but only small changes in bright ones.
 What this means is our eyes see most things that are dark as being dark, but when it comes to things that are bright like say the sky, we can make out very gradual changes in brightness.
-Thats why a camera struggles when you try and shoot a bright sky while trying to expose the foreground correctly – it can’t easily recognize the gradual steps in bright scenes like your eye can.
+That’s why a camera struggles when you try and shoot a bright sky while trying to expose the foreground correctly – it can’t easily recognize the gradual steps in bright scenes like your eye can.

 The positives?
-It is fantastic when you have to shoot scenes that has a high level of contrast.
+It is fantastic when you have to shoot scenes that have a high level of contrast.
 I have been able to shoot a lot of high contrast scenes I would never even attempt without S-log.
 It is also quite remarkable in low light.
 Turning on S-log is like turning on extra lights in a room.
 It also provides an amazing reproduction of detail that you normally never see.
 At 18db with the S-log enabled the F3 can literally see in the dark.
 My eyes can’t see what this camera can with a fast lens.

-My over all impression of S-log is “wow!”
-It is however a $3800US upgrade and is not for everyone.
+My overall impression of S-log is “wow!”
+It is, however, a $3800US upgrade and is not for everyone.
 I do however thoroughly recommend it as it really does take your F3 and put it on steroids.

 About Matthew Allard, Aljazeera Senior Field Cameraman, Kuala Lumpur:

 Matt has been a Camera/Editor in TV news for more 20 years, previously working for both Channel 9 and Channel 10 in Australia.
 Twice Network Ten Australia’s cameraman of the year as well as being a Walkley Finalist for outstanding camerawork in 2006 (for coverage of the Cronulla Race Riots) and a Logie Finalist for outstanding news coverage 2006 (Bali 9).
 He is a multiple ACS (Australian Cinematographers Society) award winner.
-His Sword Maker story that was shot on a won the prestigious Neil Davis International News Golden Tripod at the 2011 ACS Awards.
+His Sword Maker story that was shot on a 7D won the prestigious Neil Davis International News Golden Tripod at the 2011 ACS Awards.
 He has covered news events in more than 35 countries, from major sporting events to terrorist bombings.
 Based out of the Kuala Lumpur broadcast centre in Malaysia he is an avid user and follower of new technology, shooting stories on HD broadcast cameras, the Sony F3 as well as new Canon DSLRs.

 You can follow him on Twitter @mattaljazeera